huggingface/transformers/docs/source/custom_datasets.rst

   - :ref:`qa_squad`
   - :ref:`resources`

-Note: Many of the datasets used in this tutorial are available and can be more easily accessed using `🤗 NLP library <https://github.com/huggingface/nlp>`_. 🤗 Transformers also includes a number of data :doc:`processors <main_classes/processors>` for working with specific datasets like squad and glue.
+Note: Many of the datasets used in this tutorial are available and can be more easily accessed using the `🤗 NLP library <https://github.com/huggingface/nlp>`_. 🤗 Transformers also includes a number of data :doc:`processors <main_classes/processors>` for working with specific datasets like squad and glue.
 Neither is used here since this tutorial is meant to illustrate how to work with your own data.